Drake669/dev-docs-test/resources/docs/2-income/2-invoices.md

 #### Share via SMS and WhatsApp

-To share via SMS, make a post request to the `/send/invoice/sms` endpoint
+To share via SMS, make a post request to the `/api/v3/invoices/share` endpoint

 Query Params of the request

-- `wb`: Boolean value representing whether to send invoice to whatsapp
-- `sms`: Boolean value representing whether to send the invoice via SMS
+- `share`: Boolean value representing whether to send the invoice via SMS or WhatsApp

 Request payload